 Yamashiro has arranged for special parking for this event at Mosiac Church on La Brea at 7107 Hollywood Blvd.
-Shuttle to Yamashiro from there is $5 per person, round-trip.
-When we went, there was a problem with a shuttle van (which was eventually resolved), but we just ended up walking the 0.5 miles up the hill from the parking lot anyway.
+Shuttle to Yamashiro from there is $10 per person, round-trip.
+The last time I went, we just walked the half-mile up the hill from the parking lot.

 Alternatively, there is on-site valet parking at the restaurant for $25 without validation.

 Even if it’s warm during the day, you should bring a light jacket.
 It was hot when we went up, but the temperature got cold quickly as the sun went down.
 Oh, and as always with Yamashiro, you’ll want to bring a camera.
 The view of the city is spectacular!

 There are actually not that many stands offering fruits and vegetables at this market.
 Instead, there are food offerings such as pies, Italian cakes, hummus, jellies and jams, salsa, yogurt, and stuff like that.
 Almost all vendors offer free samples, so we tried almost everything, which was part of the fun.